Cycling the Col du Parpaillon

 The lost Alpine route in the Vallée de l'Ubaye

 Head south from Briançon and you enter the Vallée de l’Ubaye over the famous 2109m Col de Vars, now a classic climb stage in the Tour de France.
 However, further along the mountain ridge lies an earlier, much higher pass created by the military: the Route du Parpaillon.
 Long since abandoned, the old trace (which includes a remote and mysterious tunnel) scaled the wild, rugged Massif du Parpaillon and still appears on larger-scale maps.
-Was it, I wondered, still possible to cycle the Col du Parpaillon route from end to end?
-Attempting it on a mountain-bike seemed like the ideal way to find out.
+Was it, I wondered, still possible to cycle over the col and the Route du Parpaillon from end to end?
+Attempting it on a mountain bike seemed like the ideal way to find out.
 The local tourism people, though, feel the time-frame is limited: “The problem is the tunnel; most of the year it’s frozen up with ice and snow.
 But after the middle of June it should be open… until the snows come again”.

 We return to the Vallée de l’Ubaye

 After months of increasingly lengthy training rides, I find myself back in Ubaye, renting a convincingly rugged full-suspension bike and feeling distinctly uneasy about what lies before (and above) me.
 The Route du Parpaillon originally served the Fort de Tournoux, a vast military complex defending the eastern end of the valley from above the village of La Condamine-Châtelard.
 From here a tarmac road climbs through a series of tough hairpin bends to over 1800m, passing the family ski station of Sainte-Anne.
 Not knowing what awaits, I decide to drive this gruelling but hardly undiscovered 6km section until the tarmac finally runs out beside the tiny Chapelle Sainte-Anne, where it’s time to transfer to two wheels.